RetiaLLC/S2-Nugget/README.md

 You'll find 3 examples, which include:
 * MacOS_HID_Payload - Pretends to be a keyboard, when inserted into MacOS computer, opens a terminal window and injects a payload.
 Currently set to "curl parrot.live" which makes a dancing parrot appear.
 Uses the screen on the S2 Nugget to show the status of the payload.
 * Simple_HID_Payload - Bare-bones HID payload to inject keystrokes, currently set for MacOS to "curl parrot.live" which makes a dancing parrot appear.
-* Mouse_Jiggler - Turns the S2 Nugget into a mouse jiggler.
-When the right button is pressed, the mouse is moved randomly to keep the screen from locking.
+* Screen_Mouse_Jiggler - Turns the S2 Nugget into a mouse jiggler.
+When the right button is pressed, the mouse is moved randomly.
+On screen instructions.
+* Simple_Mouse_Jiggler - Bare-bones mouse jiggler with no screen or neopixel indicator

 You can easily add payloads for your own operating system!
 For more CircuiptPython HID documentation, see here: https://circuitpython.readthedocs.io/projects/hid/en/latest/